principia-ts/base-archive/README.md

 Giulio Canti - author of `fp-ts`, `fp-ts-contrib`, `newtype-ts`, `monocle-ts`, `io-ts`, and other packages - has been instrumental to the TypeScript functional programming community.
 Many of the modules in this project are direct descendants of his work.

-Michael Arnaldi (and the contributors to Matechs Garage) is the author of `matechs-effect`, a TypeScript port of the `ZIO` library of Scala fame.
+Michael Arnaldi (and the contributors to Matechs Garage) is the author of `effect-ts`, a TypeScript port of the `ZIO` library of Scala fame.
 He also implemented the encoding for Higher-Kinded Types that is used liberally in this package.
-Many of the typeclasses included in this package are either copied directly or restructured from his work.
-In addition, the `Effect`, `Layer` and other related types and implementations provided by this package are derived directly from `matechs-effect`.
+The contents of `effect` is forked from his library as well.